I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 My heart hurt for my girl.

-It seemed there was nothing I could say to make things any better.
 But I broke the silence every now and then, still trying to encourage her and tell her what a great job she was doing with everything.
 She just nodded in response to my attempts, almost annoyed with my urgency to help.

 I knew how she was feeling.
 Haven’t we all been there?
 That awful place where there’s simply nothing anyone can say or do to clear away those dark clouds hanging over us?

-I recognized the signs all too well and my sweet-natured usually positive girl was down deep.
+I recognized the signs all too well, and my sweet-natured, usually positive girl was down deep.

 So, as we pulled into the driveway, it hit me.
-I could ask her how I could help, what could I do for her during this really difficult time.
+I could ask her how I could help, what could I do for her during this difficult time.

 She shrugged her shoulders, “I don’t know, mom.”

-I quickly thought through everything going on in her life searching for something tangible I could do to alleviate her stress, and then I suddenly knew!
+I quickly thought through everything going on in her life, searching for something tangible I could do to alleviate her stress, and then I suddenly knew!

 I pictured her disastrous room.
-There were piles and piles of clean laundry stacked on her floor that I’d been expecting her to put away, but she just hadn’t been able to get to it.
+There were piles and piles of clean laundry stacked on her floor that I wanted her to put away, but she just hadn’t been able to get to it.
 I thought about all the papers, hair accessories, and random things strewn haphazardly about the room.
-I knew in the last few weeks she barely had time to catch up on her schoolwork and make it to practice, let alone dive into the mess that had taken over her room.
-The space that is usually her comfort zone, her healing haven, her private place of respite and recuperation looked like a war zone.
-I was sure it was only adding to this funk that had settled over her.
+I knew in the last few weeks, she barely had time to catch up on her schoolwork and make it to practice, let alone dive into the mess that had taken over her room.

-And in that instant, her head lifted and her face shifted and her eyes opened wider as she looked at me for the first time during that dreadful drive.
+And in that instant, her head lifted, and her face shifted, and her eyes opened wider as she looked at me for the first time during that dreadful drive.
 Her sunken demeanor changed drastically.
 It was as if the burden she had been carrying somehow eased up, if only a little bit.
 I could see both relief and gratitude in her gaze and I knew I had found one small thing I could do to make my girl’s life a little bit easier.

-“Oh, yeah mom, that would be great,” she replied with such heartfelt emotion.
+“Oh, yeah Mom, that would be great,” she replied with such heartfelt emotion.

 After I got her to practice, I came home and got to work.
 I cleaned up everything, everywhere, and her sanctuary was restored.